sitronlabs/MySensors-nRF24-Linky-Module/README.md

 Once it compiles sucessfully, you are ready to upload that firmware to your Linky module.
 Connect your Linky module to your computer using a USB cable.
 Still in the left bar click on "Project Tasks / General / Upload".

 That's it.

+On a side note, because the order of sensors within the code might has changed between the verison you were using and a newer version, it might be necessary to delete and re-add your sensor within your home automation controller (it is the case with Home Assistant).